 Allow the oatmeal to cool and cut into squares.
 Serve warm.

-This recipe is inspired by the Nourished Kitchen, http://nourishedkitchen.com/baked-oatmeal/
+This recipe is inspired by the Baked Oatmeal recipe on the Nourished Kitchen blog, http://nourishedkitchen.com